hannuorn/Crunch/doc/implementation.md

 Performance is therefore a non-issue.

+### Lempel-Ziv

+Instead of 3-byte sequences as suggested in RFC 1951, Crunch uses 4-byte sequences, "quadbytes", to recognise repeated strings.
+3-byte sequences were tried, but they were significantly slower (due to a much higher amount of 3-byte matches) and offered no improvement in compression ratio.

+Every quadbyte encountered is put into a hash table, along with a list of locations where the quadbyte was found.
+The list of locations is continuously maintained so that locations that are outside the 32K sliding window are removed.
+A longest possible match is always determined within sliding window.
+In other words, the implementation aims for maximum compression at the cost of performance.

+The "lazy matching" method suggested in Deflate specification was tried, but is not used.

+### Huffman codes

+Below, the term 'codeword' is used for the sequence of bits that represent a symbol, and the term 'letter' is used for a symbol.
+The term 'Huffman code' is used to represent the entire collection of codewords and corresponding letters.

+Once the Huffman code is built, it is represented as a table giving the codeword for each letter (encoding), and a tree allowing for quick decoding of a codeword to the corresponding letter.

+The third way of representing a Huffman code is a sequence of bit lengths, as per Deflate specification.
+This format is also what the Package-Merge algorithm produces as its output.

+The method given in RFC 1951 3.2.2. is used to build the codewords from the sequence of bit lengths.

 ## Code Style

 Guidelines of *Ada Style Guide* are followed.
 The code has been designed to